 The direction can require a person to do anything that is reasonable in the circumstances to achieve compliance with the Agvet Code.

-We can withdraw or cancel a direction but must do so in writing.
+We can withdraw or cancel a direction but must inform the person involved via a written statement

-If a person owes a debt to us, certain transactions may not be processed by us until the debt is settled.
+If a person owes a debt to the APVMA, certain transactions may not be processed by the agency until the debt is settled.